 You must write a pest management plan explaining how you’ll prevent or minimise pests if your risk assessment shows that your operation is likely to cause pests.

-If you don’t already have a pests management plan and your operation causes pests, the Environment Agency may ask you to submit a plan to them.
+If you do not already have a pest management plan and your operation causes pests, the Environment Agency may ask you to submit a plan to them.

 Review and update plans and procedures to control emissions